SAP/spartacus-docs/_pages/dev/coupons/coupon.md

 ## Enabling Coupon Feature

-The coupon feature has corresponding cms-component data in backend that allows you to enable or disable the feature.
+The coupon feature has corresponding cms-component data in the backend that allows you to enable or disable the feature.

 ## Configuring